yangfangs/physpetools/README.rst

     Print help message and exits.

 -i
-    Input a TXT file contain species names (abbreviated names) are same with KEGG species abbreviation.
+    Input a tree file (PHYLIP format), which contain multiple tree.

 -o
     A directory contain combined tree file.
 The default output data name is combineTree.